-- You go to a network provider to get the additional care. - - or The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).
+- You go to a network provider to get the additional care. - - or The additional care you get is considered urgently needed services and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).

-Section 3.2 Getting care when you have an urgent need for services ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.
+Section 3.2 Getting care when you have an urgent need for services network provider.
+The plan must cover urgently needed services provided out of network.
+Some examples of urgently needed services are i) a severe sore throat that occurs over the weekend or ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.